ENGR 111

 ENGR 160

-ENGR 160 - Fundamentals of Engineering
+Fundamentals of Engineering

 Engineering is about combining ideas from mathematics, physics, computer science, and many other fields to design objects and systems that serve human needs.
 This project-based course introduces the big ideas of engineering and prepares students for taking additional engineering courses at Olin College or MIT.
-Topics include: the design and construction of mechanisms using rapid prototyping tools such as laser cutters, 3D printers, and computer-aided design software (SolidWorks); modeling and controlling physical systems using the MATLAB programming environments; and feedback and control using digital electronics (Arduino microcontrollers).
+Topics include: the design and construction of mechanisms using rapid prototyping tools such as laser cutters, 3D printers, and computer-aided design software (OnShape); modeling and controlling physical systems using the MATLAB programming environments; and feedback and control using digital electronics (Arduino microcontrollers).

 Max Enrollment: 18